AndrewBubnov/teletype/README.md

 - **Message Reactions:** From the context menu, users can react to messages by adding emoji reactions.
 The message will display the reaction and the avatar of the user who added the reaction.

 - **Message Deletion:** Users can delete messages from the context menu.
-Deletion options include removal by the message sender only or by both chat participants.

 - **Message Persistence:** Messages for users not in the current chat are stored in the database and removed after they enter the chat and read the messages.
 Messages are deleted due to the usage of the free Atlas plan with limited storage.